This site contains terms and definitions from many IBM software and hardware products as well as general computing terms.

 latest start time

 The time before which the job or job stream must start.
 The job or job stream can start before the latest start time provided that all other dependencies are satisfied.
-See also earliest start time, planned start time, scheduled time.
+See also actual start time, earliest start time, planned start time, scheduled time.

 See Latin alphabet no. 1.